solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 _[Figure 8.
 Table 2.](https://cdn.solaranamnesis.com/KarlVogt/Fig8.png)_ – A group of large crystals in a thin section of the Vouillé meteorite.
 Gr.
 180. There are some large clumps of meteoritic iron.
 The opaque encrusting material fills all the interstices.

 _[Figure 9.
-Table 2.](https://cdn.solaranamnesis.com/KarlVogt/Fig9.png)_ – Coupe très mince de l'enstatite artificielle produite par M. Daubrée par la fusion du péridot avec du fer.
-On y voit une grande lacune presque circulaire obtusement anguleuse, laissée par un cristal enlevé.
-Le fer remplit les interstices.
+Table 2.](https://cdn.solaranamnesis.com/KarlVogt/Fig9.png)_ – Very thin section of the artificial enstatite produced by Mr. Daubrée through the fusion of peridot with iron.
+There is a large, almost circular, obtusely angled gap left by a removed crystal.
+Iron fills the interstices.
 Gr.
 180.

 _[Figure 10.
 Table 2.](https://cdn.solaranamnesis.com/KarlVogt/Fig10.png)_ – Coupe plus épaisse de la même enstatite artificielle.
 Gr.
 180.